Keyboard shortcuts

 The intended lifecycle is:

-1. Create an uninitialized KCC20Minter.
+1. Spend a plain funding UTXO into an uninitialized KCC20Minter.

-2. Spend it through init.
+3. Spend C through init.

-3. In the same transaction, create:
+4. In the same asset genesis transaction, create:

 • a KCC20 minter branch with amount 0